Continued from Thailand – Laos: Day 4 – Part 4 – Review of Maggie Guesthouse and Journey to Hua Hin. For pre-travel, please refer here.

 The location where we stopped, GPS: 12.570677, 99.956884

-At this time, I did not have time to take any pictures because I was looking at the situation around and also looking at any shophouse with a ‘hotel’ signboard.
+At this time, I did not have time to take any pictures because I was looking at the surrounding situation and any shophouse with a ‘hotel’ signboard.
 In fact, our location is the most ideal because there is Hua Hin Night Market next to CIMB Bank.
 Also visible are rows of hotels and there are many blocks of shophouses to explore.
-Unlike at the beginning when just entering the city of Hua Hin in the southern part where there are only luxury places such as hotels, shopping malls, shop houses consisting of only one block/row and others.
+Unlike at the beginning when just entering the city of Hua Hin in the southern part, there are only luxury places such as hotels, shopping malls, and shophouses consisting of only one block/row and others.

 After looking around for 5 minutes, we begin carrying our backpacks.
-I followed my footsteps and walked on instinct.
-Arriving on a rather inland street after going through a few blocks of shophouses, I asked some of the men there whose job it was to promote city taxis.
-I mentioned a popular phrase that many know, which is ‘cheap hotel’!
-Luckily they know English.
+I followed in my footsteps and walked on instinct.
+Arriving on a relatively inland street after going through a few blocks of shophouses, I asked some of them whose job was to promote city taxis.
+I mentioned a famous phrase that many know, which is ‘cheap hotel’!
+Luckily they are pretty fluent in English.
 One of them pointed to a hallway leading to a hotel called ‘Tong Mee’.
 It sounds like a garbage can full of noodles referring to the Malay language (Tong = garbage and Mee = noodle).

 This is the hallway to the hotel they pointed out.
-Before entering this hallway, we also asked rates of a few hotels/hostels there such as Les Bobos Home but all are fully booked.
+Before entering this hallway, we asked for rates of a few hotels/hostels there, such as Les Bobos Home/Hostel, but all are fully booked.
 In Thailand, hotels tucked in between these alleys are common.
-You don’t have to worry, especially when it’s late at night because there are no drug addicts and so on.
+So you don’t have to worry, especially when it’s late at night because there are no drug addicts and so on.
 That’s what I respect about Thailand.

 We walked forward and also took pictures of the exterior and entrance to Tong Mee Hotel.
 At the end of the road, you can go straight to the beach.
-Unfortunately, we did not have time to enter that alley during our stay here to go to the beach.
+Unfortunately, we did not have time to enter that alley to go to the beach during our stay here.

 Location of Tong Mee Hotel, GPS: 12.572698, 99.957367

-Arriving at the hotel, we saw the interior was very beautiful.
-Only the reception counter seemed a bit simple.
-There is a Thai woman on duty.
-She was very kind and served us warmly.
+Arriving at the hotel, we saw the interior was lovely.
+And only the reception counter seemed a bit simple.
+There was a Thai woman on duty and she was very kind and served us warmly.
 I asked if a room with a queen-size bed if available.
 We were lucky because the requested room was available, but the price was THB700.
 Before this, I checked on Agoda and the rate was more or less the same, which was THB650 and above.
 Probably because of the 2017 new year holidays.
 I thought, maybe we will stay for just one night only.
 According to the plan, we will stay for two nights in Hua Hin.
 So, after checking in and putting all our stuff into the room, we wanted to find out again if there was still a cheap hotel in Hua Hin that is available at an affordable rate while strolling around the city later in the afternoon.

-I handed over THB1000 at the reception.
-She didn’t have enough amount of money to exchange.
+I handed over THB1000 at the reception, but she didn’t have enough money to exchange.
 I only have THB500 in my wallet.
-So she asked me to just give her THB500 by today and I was considered to owe her THB200 and the balance could be paid the next day during check out.
+So she asked me to give her THB500 by today and I was considered to owe her THB200 and I could pay the balance the next day during check out.

 With the clothes still worn, we headed back out into town.
 I can’t wait to explore.
 See the signboard above?
 The hotel’s name is Les Bobos Home/Hostel.
 The place is beautiful and modern but fully booked.
 Great for solo backpackers.

 We kept walking forward.
 From a distance, I saw the red signboard of CIMB Bank.
 Meanwhile, there are also promotions made by city taxis.
-I think the rate is quite high as well, which is between THB400 to THB800.
+So I think the rate is relatively high as well, which is between THB400 to THB800.

 Husband and wife.